 On the first and the last days of the public portion of the ceremony, each girl runs four times around a basket filled with sacred items of the creation, symbolizing the four stages of life set by the White Painted Woman.
 Each night, the girls, godmothers and singers enter the Holy Lodge, or Ceremonial Teepee, where the girls dance and singers beat the rhythm with deer-hoof rattles.

 The ceremonies are open to the public.
 The reservation also hosts an annual rodeo on July fourth.
-See more pictures of the ceremony.
+See a video of the ceremony.

 New England: Salmon